josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🪖_Training_Debrief/🩺_presenting_complaint.md

 ## 🛒 The Grocery List

-Before buying another magic bean, announcing another transformational programme or surviving another two-day Westminster scandal, establish:
+Before buying another magic bean, announcing another transformational programme, or surviving another two-day Westminster scandal, establish:

 - What are we deploying for?
 - What obligations have we accumulated?